Hero Background

 • Final inspections (if required)

-• Final walkthrough with the homeowner
+• Final walkthrough and homeowner handoff

 What Can Extend a Kitchen Remodel Timeline?